richardgourley/django-wagtail-stepbystep/README.md

 NOTE: Extra methods (doctors_list in 'Surgery' and specializations_list in 'Doctor') created to display the ManyToMany and ForeignKey fields in the admin dashboard list_display.

-NOTE: We have added a Wagtail field called RichTextField.
-It is similar to the Wordpress text editor.

 ```
 from django.db import models